Track AI Search Traffic with Rank Math Analytics + 2x Benefits.

 Another simple method is to perform a Google search using a few specific keywords from your video title along with your brand name or video URL.

-If your video appears in the search results, it means it’s indexed.
+If your video appears in the search results, it means it has been indexed.

 For instance, if your video is titled How to Use Content AI for FREE Forever, you can search for video topic+ [Your Brand Name] to see if it shows up on Google.